pingcap/docs-tidb-operator/en/tips.md

     kubectl delete pod ${pod_name} -n ${namespace}
     ```

-After the Pod is rebuilt, it automatically returns to the normal mode.
+After the Pod is rebuilt, it automatically returns to the normal mode `2h5min`.

+Another test of 1h.